quicwg/base-drafts/draft-ietf-quic-transport.md

 connection ID (that is, it cannot use the truncate_connection_id transport parameter {{transport-parameter-definitions}}).

-A Stateless Reset Secret can only be used once for a given set of server instance, connection ID, and static key.
-A connection ID from a connection that was reset cannot be reused for new connections at the same server without first changing to use a different static key or server identifier.
+Revealing the Stateless Reset Secret allows any entity to terminate the connection, so a value can only be used once.
+This method for choosing the Stateless Reset Secret means that the combination of server instance, connection ID, and static key cannot occur for another connection.
+A connection ID from a connection that is reset by revealing the Stateless Reset Secret cannot be reused for new connections at the same server without first changing to use a different static key or server identifier.

 # Frame Types and Formats